JulianHayward/AzAPICall/README.md

 *(main.ps1)*:

-First, you should import the following powershell `functions` and define the `variables` for the parallelization to be able to use them:
+First, you must import the following powershell `functions` and define the `variables` for the parallelization to be able to use them:
 ```POWERSHELL
 #Region Functions
 #Region getJWTDetails